What is shyness?

 Building your self-esteem and confidence can often help reduce shyness in some situations.
 Low self-esteem can influence the way you behave.
 Sometimes shyness can hold you back from new experiences because you become overly concerned with the possibility of failure or looking stupid.

-There are ways of building your self-esteem like becoming friends with yourself and challenging your self-talk.
-Focusing on your good qualities helps to build your confidence and self-esteem, learning not to compare yourself to others and realizing that no one is perfect.
+There are ways of building your self-esteem like learning how to love yourself and challenge your self-talk.
+Focusing on your good qualities helps to build your confidence and self-esteem, as well as learning not to compare yourself to others and realizing that no one is perfect.

 How can you help a friend who is shy?